 The future is promising.
 Consumer enthusiasm for digital suggests strong growth potential in the near future, as consumers are clearly primed and ready to quickly embrace new digital offerings.
 It will be critical for the region to increase patent applications and enhance infrastructure to improve its information and communications technology supply and innovation performance.

 The prize is significant.
 Our analysis reveals a strong correlation between a country’s GDP per capita and its score on the McKinsey Digitization Index: a higher GDP allows countries to spend more on digital adoption, which increases a country’s performance on the Digitization Index.
 And a high level of digitization contributes to economic growth, leading to higher GDP.
 Indeed, our analysis indicates that a unified digital market across the Middle East (160 million potential digital users by 2025) could contribute up to 3.8 percent annually in GDP—amounting to approximately $95 billion.
-Digital can also have a positive impact on inclusion and poverty reduction, increase access to and quality of healthcare and education, and reduce CO
+Digital can also have a positive impact on inclusion and poverty reduction, increase access to and quality of healthcare and education, and reduce CO2 emissions.

 To accelerate digitization in the Middle East, McKinsey offers ten tangible recommendations across four areas—governance, business, funding, and talent.
 These recommendations are comprehensive, forward-looking, and mutually reinforcing.
 They are also designed to complement and fuel initiatives already under way in several countries.
 The future of digital in the Middle East will require the participation of all stakeholders, from government leaders and individual agencies to the private sector and civil society.
 Given the accelerating pace of technology and its potential to continually shape lifestyles, business practices, and governing for many years to come, now is the time to act.